Publication 110, California Use Tax Basics

-The In–State Voluntary Disclosure Program may benefit purchasers who are not required to have a seller’s permit, but have a use tax liability.
+The In-State Voluntary Disclosure Program may benefit purchasers who are not required to have a seller’s permit, but have use tax amounts due.
 If you owe use tax for periods prior to the current reporting year, you should review this program.
-Information is available on the BOE website, www.boe.ca.gov, by searching "in–state voluntary disclosure."
+Information is available on the BOE website, www.boe.ca.gov, by searching "in-state voluntary disclosure."

 What tax rate applies?

-Please see publication 71, California City and County Sales and Use Tax Rates, and publication 44, District Taxes.
+Please see California City and County Sales and Use Tax Rates, on our website, and publication 44, District Taxes.
 Special use tax rules for railcars, heavy trucks, and similar equipment are also found in publication 44.

 These general guidelines do not address exemptions or exclusions that may apply in specific situations.